 The iPhone 11 Pro is the smallest and lightest, followed by the iPhone 11 and then the iPhone 11 Pro Max.
 With the new frosted glass finished on the iPhone 11 Pro models though, the iPhone 11 Pro Max doesn't look as big as the iPhone XS Max did.
-It's an optical illusion of course, but for those that wanted the larger model but thought it looked to big last year, you might find yourself thinking differently this time round.
+It's an optical illusion of course, but for those that wanted the larger model but thought it looked to big last year, you might find yourself thinking differently this time around.

-The iPhone 11 is a great in between device in terms of size though.
+The iPhone 11 is a great in-between device in terms of size though.